oriooctopus/anyone-can-code/roadmap/roadmap.md

 - Each lesson has a set of (probably hidden) tags that represent the skills learned

 - you can do a review for any lesson.
 By that I think I just mean review exercises.
 But WAIT.
 ACTUALLY IT WOULD BE AWESOME IF WHEN YOU REVIEW A LESSON YOU HAVE THE OPTION TO GO THROUGH IT AGAIN, OR SEE LIKE A SUMMARY SUBLESSON.
 AND MAYBE IT WOULD BE GOOD TO HAVE THE SUMMARY AT THE END OF EACH LESSON

+- comments section for each exercises/sublesson... you can upvote comments

+- users can suggest changes to lesson